benjamin-mcdaniel/dom4in.net/README.md

 # dom4in.net

 dom4in.net is a domain market stats dashboard.
 It samples short domains (currently 1–10 character labels) across several major TLDs and shows **aggregated** data only (no per-domain lists), similar to a stock market overview.
+For most large TLDs, essentially all 1–3 character labels are already registered; dom4in.net still measures how those spaces behave but never publishes individual domain names.

 This repo has three main parts: